 15 Minute Shrimp Zoodles (Turkish Style)

-- 1 tablespoon refined coconut or canola oil need high smoke point
+- 1 tbsp refined coconut or canola oil - need high smoke point

 - 10.5 ounce carton of tiny tomatoes